Emmantheo/stock-price-prediction/README.md

 xgboost: XGBoost's combination of boosting, regularization, and efficient optimization techniques makes it a go-to algorithm for many machine learning time series analysis projects and other real-world supervised learning projects due to its strong predictive performance and versatility.

 ## Result
+Link to the deployed app: https://stock-price-predict-fsmqhpvkyc4mek2unbflob.streamlit.app/ P.S: The app is still being worked on.
 The following image shows how the predicted price compares to the real price.
 The image shows the model was able to predict the prices closely to the actual real prices.

 <img width="655" alt="result_stock" src="https://github.com/Emmantheo/stock-price-prediction/assets/89465917/6330edc4-185d-4b05-bc17-d3670ec254bd">